cryptopunksnotdead/punks.starter/README.md

 Let's start and generate algorithmically a pixel art collection in three steps:

-Step 1 - Generate A List of Your Pixel Art Collection
+Step 1 - Generate A List of Your Pixel Art Collection in a Tabular Text Format (Spreadsheet)

 Step 2 - Generate All Pixel Art Images in Original Formant and in 20x